BjorHart/test1/ThingWorx/README.md

 Regarding adding a new robotic arm is it just to duplicate the MQTT_Duplicate Thing and then modify it to correspond to the new robotic arm.
 Create a new valuestream for the robotic arm.
 Then you duplicate the mockup_popup_v4 and connect everything to the new Thing.
 <a name="of2"></a>
 ## Documentation
-Documentation about the Mashups, Things etc.
+Documentation about the Mashups, Things etc. Add something about how the data is received in the Things and mapped onto properties.
+Clarify which properties that are real data and which ones that are hardcoded.
+Explain the MQTT configuration briefly.
+Add some short details about the mashup.
 More documentation needed here (Paal?)
+Also need to clean up on Thingworx and put everything into a project.

 <a name="of3"></a>
 ## Challenges and Improvements